 It is the responsibility of the organisation that has legal authority to authorise the PGD, to ensure that all legal and governance requirements are met.
 The authorising body accepts governance responsibility for the appropriate use of the PGD.

-NHS England East of England authorises this PGD for use by the services or providers listed below:
+NHS England (South East) authorises this PGD for use by the services or providers listed below:

-Authorised for use by the following organisations and/or services
+Authorised for use by the following organisations and/or services All NHS England commissioned immunisation services within the NHS England South East Region.